addleonel/unitrevpy/README.md

 ```

 ## Example
-using a integer or float arguments:
+Using an integer or float argument:
 ```python
 from unitrevpy import convert as c y = c.Meter(23).to_yard()